-Asbestos became popular among builders in the late 19th century.
+Learn how to Identify Asbestos: Asbestos became popular among builders in the late 19th century.
 Its resistant properties made it a strong candidate for use in the construction of buildings.
-In the modern era, however, the dangers that come with using asbestos has been made evident.
+In the modern era, however, the dangers that come with using asbestos have been made evident.
 It is now common practice to not install asbestos but to provide removal services for it.
-In fact, the use and manufacturing of asbestos in Australia has been outright banned.
+In fact, the use and manufacturing of asbestos in Australia have been outright banned.

 What is Asbestos?